modiimedia/InsuranceSmart/content/products/medicare/understanding-medicare.md

 url = "https://apps.apple.com/us/app/whats-covered/id1444143600"

 +++
-**There are 3 ways we make Medicare Enrollment easy for you.**
+**3 Step Process to Make Medicare Enrollment Easy For You.**

 1. Help you understand Medicare A & B in simple terms.
 Then if you're not yet enrolled, we can show you how.
-2. Help you understand your options with Traditional Medicare and Medicare Advantage so there no guesswork and you can determine what's best for you.
+2. Help understand differences between Traditional Medicare and Medicare Advantage plans so you know all your options and can then determine what's best for you.
-3. Finally we'll give you several options to get the most out of Medicare that meets your needs and budget, to include how to find the most affordable drug coverage.
-We can also help with dental, vision, and final expense coverages.
+3. Based on your selection in step 2, we'll show you how to get the most out of Medicare to include finding you most affordable Drug Coverage.
+We can also help with Dental, Vision, Long Term Care and Final Expense Plans.

-**There is absolutley no cost or obligation for our services and you are free to choose the plan that's right for you!**
+**There is Absolutley No Cost or Obligation for Our Services and You are Free to Choose the Plan that's Right For You!**

-To talk with one of our Texas based licensed Medicare insurance agents, give us a call or complete the contact form and we will get right back to you.
+To talk with one of our Licensed Texas Medicare Insurance Specialists, give us a call or complete the contact form below and we will get right back to you.

 **CALL TODAY!
 (210) 699-0291**